 However, you won’t actually find any flamingos here.
-Flamingo Beach gets its name from the “pinkish” hue of the white sand when the sun hits it just right.
-It’s a stunning sight to behold and one of the many reasons Flamingo Beach is consistently ranked among Costa Rica’s most beautiful beaches!
+Flamingo Beach gets its name from the earliest foreign developer, George Howarth of Canada, who confused a roseate spoonbill with a flamingo, which doesn’t exist in Costa Rica.
+The beach is a stunning sight to behold and one of the many reasons Flamingo Beach is consistently ranked among Costa Rica’s most beautiful beaches!

 Weather Conditions at Playa Flamingo

 Playa Flamingo experiences two seasons: the dry season and the rainy season.
 The dry season lasts from December to April, and during this time, the beach experiences hot, sunny days with little rain.
 May marks the beginning of the rainy season, which lasts until November.
 September is usually the wettest month at Flamingo Beach, Costa Rica, with nearly 15 inches of precipitation.